learn-co-curriculum/map-filter-lab-python/README.md

 # Map, Filter and Lambda in Python Lab

 ## Objectives
-* Apply and combine the skills covered for map and filter functions.
+* Apply and combine the skills covered for map and filter functions
-* Learn how to write and use lambda functions for transforming data.
+* Learn how to write and use lambda functions for transforming data
-* Modify given data using map and lambda functions as an alternative to writing for loops.
+* Modify given data using map and lambda functions as an alternative to writing for loops
-* Filter given data using filter function to only include the data that meets a given criteria.
+* Filter given data using filter function to only include the data that meets a given criteria

 ### Introduction